 - Ease of Sign-up: Easy two-page sign-up process.

 - Payment Methods: Major credit cards and PayPal.

-- Account Activation: Most users enjoy instant activation for most users.
-If information is inaccurate or there’s suspicion of fraud, activation might get delayed.
+- Account Activation: Most users enjoy instant activation.
+If the information is inaccurate or there’s suspicion of fraud, activation might get delayed.

-- Control Panel and Dashboard Experience: Simple, easy to use control panel.
+- Control Panel and Dashboard Experience: Simple and easy-to-use control panel.

-- Installation of Apps and CMSs (WordPress, Joomla, etc.): Mojo Marketplace makes app installation quick and easy!
+- Installation of Apps and CMS (WordPress, Joomla, etc.): Mojo Marketplace makes app installation quick and easy.